rachellsincere/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Express Router and

 - [ ] Describe Middleware?

+    Middleware allows us to expand and customize our server

 - [ ] Describe a Resource?

 - [ ] What can the API return to help clients know if a request was successful?

+    Status code

 - [ ] How can we partition our application into sub-applications?

 ## Project Setup